gj1118/wezterm_helix_theme/Readme.md

 Notice that in `themeCycler` function above we have the list of the schemes that we will be targetting.

-Similarly in the `main.go` file we have the following map
+Similarly in the `main.go` (in the folder where you checked out this repo) file we have the following map (Future verisons of this tool might make this configurable)

 ```
   var commits = map[string]string{